LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/uses_1.rst

 Declares object aliases.
-Typically used to shorten long object names, to simplify and consistently send messages to parameterized objects, and to simplify experimenting with different object implementations of the same protocol when using explicit message sending.
+Typically used to shorten long object names, to simplify and consistently send messages to parameterized objects, and to simplify using or experimenting with different object implementations of the same protocol when using explicit message sending.
 Object aliases are local to the object (or category) where they are defined.

 The objects being aliased can be :term:`parameter variables <parameter variable>` or parametric objects where one of more parameters are parameter variables when using the directive in a parametric object or a parametric category defined in a source file (the common case).

-Declaring multiple aliases for the same object are allowed.
+Declaring multiple aliases for the same object is allowed.
 But repeated declarations of the same alias, declaring an alias for an object alias, and redefining an alias to reference a different object are reported as compilation errors.